TO REPORT A CRIME, PLEASE CALL 911. Report non-emergency situations such as suspicious persons or activity to 720-913-2000

 The CAB for DPD Dist.
 3, which includes Hilltop, Crestmoor and surrounding neighborhoods, meets on the first Thurs. of each month at Dist.
 3 headquarters, 1675 S. University Blvd.
 District 3 phone #: 720-913-1300.
 Mike Borquez – Community Resource Officer.
 His phone# is: 720-913-1183.
 Email: [email protected]

 The CAB for DPD Dist.
-2, which includes the northern portion of Hilltop (6th Avenue north), Mayfair, Bellevue-Hale and surrounding neighborhoods, meets on the third Thurs. of each month at Dist.2 headquarters, 3921 Holly Street.
+2, which includes the northern portion of Hilltop (6th Avenue north to 8th Avenue), Mayfair, Bellevue-Hale and surrounding neighborhoods, meets on the third Thurs. of each month at Dist.2 headquarters, 3921 Holly Street.
 District 2 Headquarters 720-913-1000.
-Reyes Trujillo – Community Resource Officer.
-His phone# is: 720-913-1094.
-Email: [email protected]
+Sharon Avendano – Community Resource Officer.
+Her phone# is: 720-913-1094.
+Email: [email protected]gov.org

 While Crime exists everywhere, Hilltop is lucky to be in a district with one of the lowest crime rates in the City of Denver.
 However, any crime is unwelcome and we should all be aware and proactive about preventing crime in our neighborhood.
 Crime Prevention?
 It Starts with You.

 To search crimes in a specific area, go to http://www.denvergov.org/denvermaps/report.asp?rpt=offes&me=3106976%2C1644364%2C3255209%2C1761837.
 You can then specify a street address, park, school, etc. A list of crimes and a map of their location is provided.
 Many of burglaries involve entry through unlocked doors or windows, or from unlocked, often open garages.
 Record serial numbers of belongings, and list and photograph valuables to assist in recovery if items are stolen.